IANW-Projects/InductionEq/README.md

 and admissable boundary conditions for the linear and nonlinear induction equation.
 Results will be published in the near future.

-Exemplary testcases for the linear and nonlinear induction equation are provided in the (`examples`) folder.
+Exemplary testcases for the linear and nonlinear induction equation can be found in the `examples` folder.
 Specific readme files are available in the subfolders and additional comments are provided in the source files.

 This is still very much work in progress.
 If you have any questions or want to contribute feel free to contact us.